-There are 8 locations you can choose from, so it will be convenient for you no matter where you are staying.
+There are six locations you can choose from, so it will be convenient for you no matter where you are staying.
 Most renters in Cambridge rent economy cars making it easier to drive around the city.
 There are many attractions and tourist destinations you can visit with your car hire.
 Don't forget to check our Attractions tab for ideas where to start.

 Booking a car hire with VroomVroomVroom is easy and fast.
 Our suppliers like Alamo, Europcar, Budget, Avis, Enterprise and Thrifty will respond based on your travel details.
 The comparison will be arranged from cheapest to the most expensive.

 VroomVroomVroom brings you cheap car hire in Cambridge.
 Our fast and easy booking system takes the stress out of car rental and allows you to enjoy your trip much quicker.

 Abington Pottery Centre and Craft Shop is located at 26 High Street, Little Abingdon, Cambridge.
 The establishment features several stoneware potteries, art cards, glass arts, mats and other work of arts by several East Anglian potters.

 Bridge of Sighs is a bridge that crosses the river and connects the two sides of St. John's College.
 The facility is known for being Queen Victoria's favorite in Cambridge, as she liked looking at the boats that pass underneath it.

 Cambridge Corn Exchange is located in Wheeler Street, Cambridge, England.
-It is a public facility that serves as one of the most popular theatres within the city as well as being the largest.
+It is a public facility that serves as one of the most popular and largest theatres within the city.
 The venue hosts stand-up comedy, art shows, dance, theatre shows, touring events, plays, music and Christmas pantomime.

 Cambridge Market is busy and constantly full of life.
 It is located within the Market Square of Cambridge near the University Church.
 The market is a great place to buy just about anything i.e., fresh fruits and vegetables, souvenirs, fashion items, ethnic food etcetera.
 Make sure to book a rental car with a lot trunk space for you shopping and grocery items.